Wilderness First Responder course (WFR)

 - Students must wear underwear or swimsuit and jog bras for women.

 - DO NOT short this list!
 ALL the listed clothing IS REQUIRED for effective practice during simulations and labs.
 Clothing can usually be purchased cheaply through Goodwill, Salvation Army, local thrift store, church, yard sale or secondhand stores.
-Ask clerk for rejects and throw-aways).
+Ask clerk for rejects and throw-away clothing).

-- Warm clothing for daily outside simulations: Waterproof- top & bottoms, fleece jackets, long underwear - top and bottoms, waterproof hiking boots, warm hat, gloves, water bottle, headlamp, daypack.
-If you have older outdoor equipment and clothes bring them.
+- Warm clothing for daily outside simulations: Waterproof- top & bottoms, fleece jackets, long underwear - top and bottoms, watch (not your cell phone), waterproof hiking boots, warm hat, gloves, water bottle, headlamp, large daypack.
+If you have older outdoor equipment and clothes bring them - or stop by Goodwill.
 You may have fake blood, mud, dirt, sand ground into any of the clothes you wear.

 - Extra pair of shoes for indoors or slipper to keep the mud out of the building and dry feet are happy feet